aptos-labs/aptos-core/developer-docs-site/docs/guides/resource-accounts/key-rotation.md

 ```shell title="Rotate the authentication key for rotate-1 to rotate-2's authentication key"
 aptos account rotate-key --profile rotate-1 --new-private-key <ROTATE_2_PRIVATE_KEY>
 ```
-:::tip Where do I get the private key for a profile?
+:::info Where do I get the private key for a profile?
-Public, private, and authentication keys for Aptos CLI profiles are stored in `~/.aptos/config.yaml`.
+Public, private, and authentication keys for Aptos CLI profiles are stored in `~/.aptos/config.yaml` if your config is set to `Global` and `<local_directory>/.aptos/config.yaml` if it's set to `Workspace`.

+To see your config settings, run `aptos config show-global-config`.
 :::

 ```shell title="Confirm yes and create a new profile so that you can continue to sign for the resource account"